roomdie/roomdie/README.md

-- 👋 I'm a Python Developer from cold Russia
+- 👋 I'm a Python Developer